Degree Level:

 Degree:

-Major, Minor
+Minor

-Bachelor of Arts in Journalism
+Minor in Journalism

 This just in: Journalism isn't just for those interested in working for a newspaper as a reporter!
 Journalists specialize in looking at what is going on in the world, making sense of it, and distributing it in a variety of forms, skills which lend themselves to a variety of careers.
-Journalism majors learn to prepare content for radio, television, print, and digital outlets in a manner that is engaging and inspiring.
+Journalism minors learn to prepare content for radio, television, print, and digital outlets in a manner that is engaging and inspiring.

-If you have strong communication and critical thinking skills, a determination for investigating and discovering the truth, and a passion for storytelling, majoring in Journalism will offer you a meaningful opportunity to find your voice and be a change maker in the world.
+If you have strong communication and critical thinking skills, a determination for investigating and discovering the truth, and a passion for storytelling, minoring in Journalism will offer you a meaningful opportunity to find your voice and be a change maker in the world.

 • Student with headphones on in radio studio.Report on your passion: Apply your reporting skills to whatever fascinates you.
 From sports to fashion to music to government and everything in between, your courses will allow you to focus on subjects that appeal to you and teach you how to talk about them.